 I like counting on my fingers by touching the top of my thumb to the top of each finger for each count.
 Add in your favorite calming essential oil for added benefits!

 I hope you’re able to snag a few of these for your tool chest.
 Now you’ve got a mindfulness tip for every day of the week, and an extra for good measure!
-There are more tips for staying the moment than there is room on this blog, if you have a favorite I’d love to hear about it, post below in the comments.
+There are more tips for staying the moment than there is room on this blog, if you have a favorite I’d love to hear about it, send me a message on Instagram.